mneise/commit-to-patch/README.md

 # contrib-patch

-Download all your contributions to a GitHub project as patches.
+Download all your contributions to a GitHub project as patches using the GitHub API.

-# Uses

 You can pass the following options to the library: